-5. Press st to close the dialog and return to the Mass Storage screen.
+Press Set to close the dialog and return to the Mass Storage screen.

 3.6 Using Softkey Board

 This section describes how to input alphanumeric characters at the SoftkeyBoard screen.
 The SoftkeyBoard screen of the Network Master, contains only alphanumeric characters that you can input.